Regional Long-Term Rent Assistance Program

 144466

 Please allow up to 14-HACC Business Days for processing time.
+To reduce processing time, ensure all required documents are submitted.
+This includes the following requests

 144466

 Participants are responsible for paying all utilities stated on their lease.
 RLRA provides participants with a utility allowance based on their voucher size or unit size (whichever is smaller) and the utility responsibility stated on the lease.
-Only those without income or very low income will receive monthly utility allowance checks.
+Only those without income or very low income will receive monthly utility reimbursement checks.

 144466